apache/mxnet/docs/tutorials/gluon/hybrid.md

 ### Not implemented operators

-Some of the often used operators in NDArray are not implemented in Symbol, and will cause hybridization failure
+Some of the often used operators in NDArray are not implemented in Symbol, and will cause hybridization failure.

 #### NDArray.asnumpy
-Symbol does not support `asnumpy` function, you need to avoid calling `asnumpy` in `hybrid_forward`.
+Symbol does not support the `asnumpy` function.
+You need to avoid calling `asnumpy` in `hybrid_forward`.

 #### Array creation APIs